 But in the process, virtually all the distinctions on which U.S. intelligence has been based would be strained.
 Intelligence and law enforcement would be forced together.
 Distinctions between "home" and "abroad" would be hard to sustain as terrorist networks reach across borders and even include American citizens.
 U.S. collaborators would run well beyond trusted friends, to those who are neither friends nor states.
 Finally, the intensity of cooperation required would leave the intelligence community hard-pressed not to reveal something of its capacity, if not its sources and methods.

 Gregory F. Treverton, former vice chairman of the National Intelligence Council, is senior policy analyst at RAND and senior fellow at the Pacific Council on International Policy.
-His book, Reshaping National Intelligence for an Age of Information, from which this article is adapted, was published earlier this year by Cambridge University Press.
+His book,, from which this article is adapted, was published earlier this year by Cambridge University Press.